 Only two types of confidence exist: the artificial and the real.
 The first is the far more common of the two, arising from either a need to feel accomplished when not or from a need to feel strong when weak.
 Conditions even those with real confidence feel at times.
 The difference between those who remain with artificial confidence and those who possess real confidence is nothing more than the sheer volume of work those with real confidence put into the small things over protracted periods of time, time spent getting the fine details right.

-Even more precise however.
-There are no really big things, no ultimate victories, only a whole lot of little things done right which collectively are a big thing when we look backwards, a whole sequence of small confidence building events which lead to real confidence.
+Even more precise, however, is this.
+There are no really big things, no ultimate victories, only a whole lot of little things done right which collectively are a big thing when we look backward, a whole sequence of small confidence-building events which lead to real confidence.
 And even more precise still, the really big things are accomplished only when we failed to give up anywhere along the ten thousand-step journey to victory, a victory which itself is only a very brief respite along a far greater journey that is life.
-A journey that requires immense, hard won confidence.
+A journey that requires immense, hard-won confidence.

 Given real confidence is gained only through many small victories over time, most of all of which must be validated or accomplished in the first place as part of a group, in the context of reaching a successful end-state for the team, a couple more concepts should be kept in mind as discussed in Lead from Any Position.
 The first is to never be a follower, even as part of a team, even if there is strong team leadership, even if you don’t have strong confidence yet.
 Also, respect your own authority when it comes to your domain, to the reason you are part of the group in the first place, know your role and fill it, even if you get it wrong here and there, even if it is not the ultimate role you want to fill one day.
 And more important to attaining real confidence in the context of being part of a team, when it is your time to be the leader, lead.